How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 Consider, a digital marketing agency (BrandAmp) founded by 2 professionals.
 When they started taking projects, everything was easily done via spreadsheets.
 Now they want to scale and are facing an issue in management of the projects.
 They recognize a problem: How to manage the existing and new projects easily.

-Need recognition refers to that moment when a user realizes that they have a problem that needs a solution.
+Need recognition refers to when a user realizes they have a problem that needs a solution.
 This is the starting point in the customer journey.

 Let’s also focus on internet habits today.
-If a question comes to your mind or you are in a fix, what do you do first?
+What do you do first if a question comes to your mind or you are in a fix?
 You probably pick up your phone and start typing on Google.

-These searches could be leveraged by the companies to bring a person’s attention to their product.
-These queries could be in the form of questions, or it might seek general information about the topic.
+The companies could leverage these searches to bring a person’s attention to their product.
+These queries could be in the form of questions, or they might seek general information about the topic.

-If these are relevant to you, you can publish an educational blog to connect with the right customer at the right stage.
-The aim here is not to brag about your product but actually solve the user’s query.
+If these are relevant, you can publish an educational blog to connect with the right customer at the right stage.
+The aim here is not to brag about your product but to solve the user’s query.
 You can showcase your product/service by adding CTAs in between content.

-For getting blog topics from Problem recognition stage, you should:
+For getting blog topics from the Problem recognition stage, you should:

 • Identify pain points or routine problems faced by your target audience.
 This can serve as a base for your blog topics.

-Please note that the moment that the person realizes about the problem, it can be triggered by internal factors or by external factors such as advertising.
+Please note that the moment a person realizes about the problem, it can be triggered by internal or external factors such as advertising.

 Consider the example here:

-Tootion is an online workspace offering project management capabilities on their platform.
-They published an article on “How Tootion’s is revolutionizing the way startups work” on a PR channel got it syndicated so that business news readers get exposed to it.
+Tootion is an online workspace offering project management capabilities on its platform.
+They published an article on “How Tootion’s is revolutionizing the way startups work” on a PR channel and got it syndicated so that business news readers get exposed to it.

-BrandAmplio is a small business catering to other businesses in IT industry.
-They started with a small team of 3, but now are expanding.
-As they want to scale, they are having trouble managing their projects and expansion together.
-The founders know that they now need to increase operational efficiency and are doing their best to manage their projects efficiently.
+BrandAmplio is a small business catering to other businesses in the IT industry.
+It started with a small team of 3 but is now expanding.
+The founders are having trouble managing their projects and expansion together as they want to scale.
+They know they need to increase operational efficiency and do their best to manage their projects efficiently.

 • Startups like BrandAmplio could be exposed to that PR post and start searching for more information on Project Management.